Fennel Sausage, Peppers & Onions in Spaghetti Squash Boats

 - tomatoe sauce (optional)

 - Preheat oven to 350ºF.
 Line a baking sheet with tin foil.

-- Drizzle some EVOO over each half of squash then rub entire squash interior surface.
+- Drizzle some EVOO over each half of squash then rub the entire squash interior surface.

 - While the squash is baking, brown the sausage meat & fennel.
 Once browned, add the salt & pepper, onions, minced garlic, and sliced peppers.
 Sauté until soft and golden.
 Keep warm.

-- When squash is done, remove from oven and let cool.
+- When squash is done, remove it from the oven and let it cool.